layershift/rocketchat-jps/README.md

 ## Automatic scaling

-Application layer is set to scale up to 6 indivirual Rocket.Chat instances if CPU load is higher than 70% over last 5 minutes.
+Application layer is set to scale up to 6 indivirual Rocket.Chat instances if CPU load is higher than 70% over last 1 minute.

 It will automatically scale down if load gets to lower than 10% of CPU usage over last 15 minutes to the original 2 application node setup.